A picture is worth a thousand words – so the saying goes.

 Copyright of images lasts for the life of the creator plus 70 years from the end of the year of their death.

 Copyright laws can be complicated, such as when they relate to older photographs taken when the law was different.
-Speak to a legal advisor if you need help.
+Speak to a legal adviser if you need help.

 Ownership after you upload